 Jun, Helen H., “Black Orientalism: Nineteenth-Century Narratives of Race and U.S. Citizenship.”
 American Quarterly, 58, 4 (December 2006): 1047–66.

 Kabbani, Rana.
-Europe's Myths of the Orient.
+Europe's Myths of the Orient: Devise and Rule.
 Bloomington, Indiana: Indiana University Press, 1986.

 Kahf, Mohja.
 Western Representations of the Muslim Woman: From Termagant to Odalisque.
 Austin, Texas: University of Texas Press, 1999.

 Kalmar, Ivan Davidson.
 "Benjamin Disraeli, Romantic Orientalist."
 Comparative Studies in Society and History 47, 2 (2005): 348-371.